 The Dallas Bar Association Mock Trial Committee is responsible for the organization and administration of the statewide high school mock trial program, which was established in 1979.
 Each calendar year, over 160 schools across the state and approximately 2000+ students participate in this exciting advocacy competition.
 In addition, there are hundreds of attorneys and judges involved in the judging of each trial of the competition.
-The 2018-2019 school year will be the program’s 40th year of competition!
 To learn more about the history of the program please click here.

 The mock trials are open to the public and we encourage any teacher, student, parent, etc. who are interested in the law to attend and observe these teams in action!
 You can also check out our informational video here.

 How it works